AtomLinter/linter-eslint/CONTRIBUTING.md

 ## Building

-The simplest procedure is to just run `npm run watch` in a terminal.
-This will launch `ucompiler` and tell it to watch the `src` directory, automatically recompiling any file that is updated for you.
-If you prefer to run this step manually, running `npm run compile` will also run `ucompiler go src` for you.
+The simplest procedure is to run `npm run watch` which executes `ucompiler watch`.
+UCompiler will automatically start watching the `src` directory and will recompile any changed files.
+If you prefer to compile them manually, use `npm run compile` which will run `ucompiler go` for you.

 Thank you for helping out!